 Classrooms all have their own storage areas and can be opened up into one large teaching space or subdivided into smaller group rooms.
 One to one and support rooms provide areas where pupils can receive individual attention.

-Local charity support provided light and sound equipment for three special sensory rooms and a hydrotherapy pool creating a stimulating environment for children with a range of disabilities.
+There are three special sensory rooms and a hydrotherapy pool creating a stimulating environment for children with a range of disabilities.
 The three teaching wings feature distinctive stained glass windows to help children find their way around the building.
-Wooden outdoor play equipment in both the infant and junior play areas is accessible to pupils in wheelchairs and two special sensory gardens enable pupils to continue their learning outside the classroom as well as inside.
+Play equipment in both the infant and junior play areas is accessible to pupils in wheelchairs and two special sensory gardens enable pupils to continue their learning outside the classroom as well as inside.

 The task when building Le Rondin was to provide a facility that would bring together education, health and social services professionals and their support staff under one roof.
-So as well as a school, Le Rondin is also a base for the Education Support Services.
-These services support pupils with visual, hearing, language and communication or learning problems in both mainstream schools special schools.
+So as well as a school, Le Rondin is also a base for the Education Inclusion Support Services.
 Le Rondin is also home to the Health Services Child Development Centre which means that those working to meet the needs of children across the special needs spectrum are all under one roof.